 As of the release of macOS 11.0 (Big Sur), all applications now additionally require a System Administrator to set the permission in order to be able to record the Desktop (Screen Recording).
 Administrators using Apple Mobile Device Management (MDM) can pre-allow standard users to approve screen recording for specified apps like Zoom and Echo360 Capture.

 When upgrading to the release of macOS 11.4 (Big Sur), users will see an additional prompt to allow for access to the Desktop (Screen Recording) due to changes Apple made to counter security issues regarding screen recording permissions.
 Administrators will need to launch Universal Capture and accept the new prompt.

 Being Prompted to Allow Access

 Universal Capture: Classroom users that have not yet set permissions will be prompted as soon as they log into the computer.

 Universal Capture: Personal users that have not yet set permissions will be prompted once they launch/open the application.

-- The first time Universal Capture: Classroom or Personal is launched you will be notified by the Application that access needs to be enabled.
+- After Universal Capture: Classroom or Personal is installed you will be notified by the Application that access needs to be enabled.
 Click Continue.

 If you choose to click Deny at this point, you will be notified that access is needed every time the application attempts to access the camera or microphone.